 One of the essential parts of working from home is your setup.
 If you’ve put down roots and plan on staying in one city for a decent amount of time, then a desk set at a perfect height with an ergonomic office chair complete with a screen set an arm’s length away from your face is a must.
 However, if you can’t get a hold of an ergonomic chair or are looking to budget a little, make sure you get some decent lumbar support; your back and posture will thank you.

 The heat and humidity throughout the country can cause some discomfort, especially during the dry season in Vietnam.
-It's tempting to blast the air conditioning throughout the day, but this generally means we are preventing natural airflow.
+Blasting the air conditioning throughout the day is tempting, but this generally means we are preventing natural airflow.
 As long as your environment allows, try to open some windows and use a fan instead of the air conditioner, you may find that this reduces drowsiness.
-If you're planning on being based in a location for a reasonable length of time, make sure you find out the last time the air conditioning filters have been cleaned recently.
-Dehumidifiers are never a bad thing to have around and will create a significantly drier and more comfortable working environment.
+If you’re planning on being based in a location for a reasonable length of time, make sure you find out the last time the air conditioning filters have been cleaned recently.
+Dehumidifiers are never bad to have around and will create a significantly drier and more comfortable working environment.

 This may sound obvious, but the most important goal is to maintain focus throughout the day:

 - Close all irrelevant tabs on your browser.

 - Close any applications like Slack that might send you a notification mid-flow.

 - If your phone’s a distraction, move it to another room or set it to do not disturb mode.

 - A solid pair of headphones or earbuds will help drown out unwanted noise.
 A playlist of beatless ambient helps focus the brain.